Tile and Layout

-An overview document that describes main Layout Control features and concepts.
+An overview document that describes the main Layout Control features and concepts.

 Layout items are objects that wrap controls hosted within Layout and Data Layout Controls.
 These objects display labels for their child controls and can be aligned grouped into layout groups.
 Layout groups can host other layout groups and display their child items as tabs or side-by-side.

-This feature allows an end-user to hide layout items in Customization Mode.
-To restore the hidden items, end-users drag them from the 'Available Items' list onto a layout.
+This feature allows an end user to hide layout items in Customization Mode.
+To restore the hidden items, users can drag them from the ‘Available Items’ list onto the layout.